 Developing a Better Care Fund Plan

-This is a key milestone in moving towards integration.
-Our Plan sets out our shared vision for health and social care in Central Bedfordshire, rooted in a locality-based delivery model.
+The Better Care Fund Plan is joint plan between us and local health services to improve the ways adult social care and health services work together, starting with services for older people and people with long term conditions.
+Our plan sets out our shared vision for health and social care in Central Bedfordshire, rooted in a locality-based delivery model.
 It describes the agreed strategic approach based with four programmes for delivering integrated care and improved outcomes for older people in Central Bedfordshire.

-- supporting people with long term conditions through multi-disciplinary working – focusing services around General Practice in locality networks and helping people to manage their own conditions in the community
+- supporting people with long term conditions through multi-disciplinary working – focusing services around general practice in locality networks and helping people to manage their own conditions in the community

 - expanding the range of services which support older people with frailty and disabilities – integrating the range of housing, mobility, carers and other services which wrap around older people with specific conditions and issues